Languages of the Democratic Republic of the Congo

 The Democratic Republic of the Congo is a multilingual country where an estimated total of 242 languages are spoken.
 Ethnologue lists 215 living languages.
-The official language, inherited from the colonial period, is French.
-Four other languages, three of them indigenous, have the status of national language: Kikongo, Lingala, Swahili and Tshiluba.
+The official language, since the colonial period, is French, one of the languages of Belgium.
+Four other languages, all of them Bantu based, have the status of national language: Kikongo-Kituba, Lingala, Swahili and Tshiluba.

-51% of the total population speaks French and 74% are using French as a lingua franca.
+Democratic Republic of the Congo is a Francophone country, where, as of 2024, 55.393 million (50.69%) out of 109.276 million people speak French.
+In fact, 74% of the population use French as a lingua franca, showing that many speak it as a second or third language, even if they are not fully proficient.

+In 2024 there were over 12 million native French speakers, or around 12% of the population.

 When the country was a Belgian colony, it had already instituted teaching and use of the four national languages in primary schools, making it one of the few African nations to have had literacy in local languages during the European colonial period.
-French remains the official language in the Congolese government and is spoken by half of the population.